John Tiedtke: Personal life

-He attended Culver Military Academy and Dartmouth College, where in 1930 he received a bachelor's degree, and in 1932 a master's degree from its Tuck School of Business Administration.
+He attended Culver Military Academy and Dartmouth College, where in 1930 he received a bachelor's degree, and in 1932 a master's degree from its Tuck School of Business.

 Career

 Tiedtke's parents founded the Toledo, Ohio, grocery and department store Tiedtke's which they sold in 1925 at the height of its popularity and retired to Florida in the winters.

 John's father, Ernest, had been a farmer before starting the grocery chain, and with the help of family money John went into the farming business too.
 In the 1930s he began buying land for sugar-cane farms, he found land was so cheap because of the Great Depression he could buy it for the cost of its unpaid property tax.
 He became a prominent and leading sugar, citrus and corn farmer, and cattleman, owning large spreads in Central Florida.
 After World War II, he did not enlist due to a bad knee, he was hired by Rollins College to teach returning soldiers business classes.
 He was director of the Palm Beach County Agricultural Advisory Committee.
 In October 1945, he testified before the Committee on Appropriations of the United States Congress about the availability of migrant labor on sugar plantations.
 He patented a cane loading and chopping machine.

 Tiedtke was a philanthropist and patron of the arts.
 He is noted for championing and supporting various fine arts programs in Central Florida including the Bach Festival Society of Winter Park (Note: "Tiedtke's most notable contribution to the arts was his involvement in the Bach Festival.
 Since 1950 until his death, he served as the president of the Bach Festival and turned the program into the high quality performances that it is today.") and the Enzian Theater.
 He was instrumental in funding a unique film festival.
 In 1949, "Tiedtke breathed life into the Florida Symphony Orchestra" and was a founding member.

 He was a full professor of economics beginning in 1951, becoming the school's first dean of graduate programs (1960 to 1965).
 He was its business manager, treasurer and second vice president.
 He became Vice President, Treasurer and Business Manager of the college.
 He devoted 20 years to being on the Board of Directors of Rollins College.
 He donated magnanimously to both the Rollins College Music and Theater Departments.

 He was the owner of the Tiedtke well in Punta Gorda, Florida, which was the source of an unusual sample of Punta Gorda Anhydrite which he photographed.